reydangelo/Discloud/README.md

 ```cd server rpc```
 ```npm install```

+Get an application ID by creating an application on https://discord.com/developers/applications.

 Go to chrome -> extensions -> load unpacked ( Developer Mode is required ) -> Select the **extension** folder

 # Usage